 We can constantly work on our sincerity by checking, re-checking and renewing our intentions.
 May Allah swt increase the mothers of this Ummah and strengthen them all to fulfill this momentous task of raising the future ummah.
 Ameen.

-AUTHOR ARSHIA: I quickly realized that I had another endeavor upon me - to pursue tarbiya and homeschooling.
+Author Arshia: I quickly realized that I had another endeavor upon me - to pursue tarbiya and homeschooling.
 The feeling of responsibility for such an immense trust that our children represent, has never really left me from the moment they were born to this day.
 Knowing the deen with firmness, depth and beyond mere ritualism, is necessary to fulfill the trust to raise obedient, devout slaves of Allah.
 Undeniably, tawfiq is from Allah alone.
 At present I am a stay-at-home mommy of two.